 The local Brain Bee level is comprised of grassroots chapters, which are generally organized through universities or research institutions in cities, states, provinces, or other geographic regions.
 Each local chapter, and also each region's local chapters, are organized individually, so format may vary.

 Most IBB local rounds are based on either the Brain Facts or Neuroscience: The Science of the Brain books.
 These are brief, introductory materials that offer an introduction to neuroscience.
 However, please note that each local Brain Bee is organized individually.
 Please contact your local Brain Bee for specific information as to how the competition will be run, and how to prepare.

-National/Regional Brain Bees are usually held at the scope of a country or territory.
-Each regional Brain Bee is organized individually.
-Please contact your region's coordinator for more information regarding your regional Brain Bee.Participating Regions
+National Brain Bees are usually held at the scope of a country or territory.
+Each national Brain Bee is organized individually.
+Please contact your region's coordinator for more information regarding your national Brain Bee.Participating Regions